There are over a billion blogs on the internet. Wondering if you should start a blog? Here are 7 questions to ask yourself before you take the plunge.

 5. What blogging platform will serve my needs best?

-Deciding your blogging platform is an important step that you should take only after becoming familiar with the features and benefits of each option.
+Deciding on your blogging platform is an important step that you should take only after becoming familiar with the features and benefits of each option.

 This is crucial because it will be extremely difficult to migrate an established blog to a new platform once you’ve started it.
 Moving your blog can result in you losing your data, search engine rankings, and readers, so don’t take this decision lightly.